frequently asked questions

 What sort of LEDs do Solidlights use?

-All current Solidlights products use Lumileds Luxeon III LEDs, which we find give the best combination of reliability, brightness and beam shape.
-For the technically-minded, we use brightness bin 'T', which means 67.2 to 87.4 lumens per LED under test conditions.
+The first generation of Solidlights products (1103, 1203D/DR, 1303) use Lumileds Luxeon III LEDs.
+For the technically-minded, we used brightness bin 'T', which means 67.2 to 87.4 lumens per LED under test conditions.
 See Lumileds data sheet AB21 for more information.

 I want to make my own cables.
 What sort of connectors do you use and how are they wired?